Researchers

 Closure of New Applications for Diversity Supplements

-2-Feb Communication received by the Office of Sponsored Programs.
+6-Mar On Wednesday, March 5, 2025, a Federal Court issued a preliminary injunction prohibiting certain actions related to Executive Orders 14187 and 14168, which is effective immediately.
+You can review the court’s order and the Executive Orders here: The Order prevents NSF employees from withholding federal funding because a health care entity or health professional provides gender-affirming care.
+The Court’s Order also prevents NSF from implementing the requirements contained in Sections 3(e) and 3(g) of Executive Order 14168, Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government.
+Pursuant to the Court’s directive, this notice is being provided “to all Defendants, and agencies and their employees, contractors and grantees.”
+Sethuraman Panchanathan 2-Feb Communication received by the Office of Sponsored Programs.
 “Dear Colleagues, On Friday, January 31, 2025, a Federal Court issued a Temporary Restraining Order (TRO) directing Federal grant-making agencies, including the National Science Foundation (NSF), to: “…not pause, freeze, impede, block, cancel, or terminate… awards and obligations to provide federal financial assistance to the States, and… not impede the States’ access to such awards and obligations, except on the basis of the applicable authorizing statutes, regulations, and terms.”
 Although the language of the TRO is directed at State institutions, the Department of Justice has determined that it applies to all NSF award recipients.
 You can review the TRO here.
 In order to comply with the TRO, the NSF Award Cash Management Service (ACM$) system is available for awardees to request payments as of 12:00 PM EST, February 2, 2025.
 This message is also available on the Executive Order Implementation webpage.
 Please check back regularly as we add frequently asked questions (FAQs) based on community feedback.
 Sethuraman Panchanathan 28-Jan Communication posted to the NSF website.
 On January 27, 2025, the Office of Management and Budget (OMB) issued Memorandum M-25-13, directing all Federal agencies to conduct a comprehensive review of their financial assistance programs to determine programs, projects, and activities that may be implicated by recent Executive Orders.
 Immediate Actions Taken by NSF Executive Orders are posted at whitehouse.gov/presidential-actions.
-Compliance may include, but is not limited to: Guidance for NSF Award Recipients Thank you for your work advancing science, engineering, technology, and innovation for our nation.Message to the NSF PI Community
+Compliance may include, but is not limited to: Guidance for NSF Award Recipients Thank you for your work advancing science, engineering, technology, and innovation for our nation.Preliminary Injunction Regarding Executive Orders 14187 and 14168

 Director, National Science Foundation